 Pet rocks were cool in the ’80s and ’90s, so why not bring them back?
 Think about how much cooler your room will look with some colorful new pals.

 Break out the Crayolas, run a few copies, and color the night away.

 40. Tie-dye party

-Encourage students to bring their pillowcases, sheets, old t-shirts, whatever they want and make colorful art.
+Encourage students to bring their pillowcases, sheets, old t-shirts, and whatever they want to make colorful art.
 This event could stand on its own, or it could be a precursor to a tournament-style event — just make sure that each team has its own color palette.

 41. Upcycling night